Customer journey mapping

 - Emotions – how the user feels at each stage

-- Channels – how they interact (for example, website, app, call centre, shopfront)
+- Channels – how they interact (for example website, app, call centre, shopfront)

-Current state vs future state
+Current state and future state

 Step 4: Share and update